ItsTania/2021-APS-Census-Analysis/README.md

 3. [Project Organization](#project-organization)

 ## [About](#about)
-This report was primarily influenced by the release of the 'Delivering for Tomorrow:
-APS Workforce Strategy 2025'.
+This report was primarily influenced by the release of the 'Delivering for Tomorrow: APS Workforce Strategy 2025'.

-With the confines of the assignment, I decided to focus particularly on the early career population
+As this was a short report, it focuses on the early career category.
 While the analysis itself if not complex, this project highlights the role data can play in public policy.

 ### Data Source:
 This project surrounded the 2021 APS census data.
 It contained the aggragated the outcomes the APS' workforce satisfaction survey.